 3. Remote Worker

-Are you currently in a corporate position that you enjoy, but you want out of the office?
+Are you currently in a corporate position that you enjoy, but want out of the office?
 Talk to management about the possibility of working remotely at least part of the time.

-If you’re truly living off the grid, you may not have internet service at the homestead.
-However, there is free internet to be had at coffee shops, fast food restaurants and libraries.
+If you’re living off the grid, you may not have internet service at the homestead.
+However, there is free internet to be had at coffee shops, fast food restaurants, and libraries.
 While these locations may not be quite as convenient as working from home, they are a viable alternative.
 You may be able to find a location closer to your home, too, so you don’t have to commute as far for work.

 4. Personal Fitness Trainer

 If you’ve developed some muscles on the homestead, you can study physiology and become a certified personal trainer.